NeoGeographyToolkit/StereoPipeline/docs/building_asp.rst

 and the same for the other packages.

 It is very important to note that this script is not fool-proof, and the changes it makes should be very carefully examined.
+Also, the versions of dependencies can be different on Linux and OSX, so the script should be run separately for each platform.

+Having incompatible versions will result in failure when resolving the dependencies with conda.

 It is suggested to examine the changed ``meta.yaml``, and if in doubt, leave the values as they were before modified by this script.